tslenter/RS/doc/Installation.rst

    Option 6 => RSL devkit
    Option 1 => RSL Backup

-The installation for RSE webinterface is now completed.
+The installation for RSL webinterface is now completed.